uhppoted/uhppoted-lib-dotnet/documentation/API/get-card-at-index.md

 - **`options`**: Bind, broadcast, and listen addresses and (optionally) controller address and transport protocol.

 ### Returns
-Returns `Ok` with a Nullable `Card` if the request was processed or an error otherwise.
+Returns `Ok` with a Nullable `Card` record if the request was processed or an error otherwise.

 The `Ok` value is:
 - A card record if a card record was found at the index.